arjun6610/interviews/README.md

 ![Alt text](/images/mergesort.gif?raw=true "Mergesort")

 #### Bucket Sort
-* *Bucket Sort* is a sorting algorithm that works by distributing the elements of an array into a number of buckets.
-Each bucket is then sorted individually, either using a different sorting algorithm, or by recursively applying the bucket sorting algorithm
+* *Bucket Sort* is a sorting algorithm that works by distributing the elements of an array into several buckets.
+Each bucket is then sorted individually, either using a different sorting algorithm or by recursively applying the bucket sorting algorithm
 * Time Complexity:
   * Best Case: `Ω(n + k)`
   * Worst Case: `O(n^2)`